by Allan Fish

 Above all these worthy players, however, I nominate Ayako Wakao.
 Japan had goddesses before Wakao, but while one could certainly observe an undercurrent of sensuality in the playing of Hideko Takamine and Machiko Kyo, Wakao was the first really sexy Japanese screen queen.
 She’d started out playing Japanese ingenue parts, not too dissimilar to Kyoko Kagawa, but amongst these there were two highlights for Mizoguchi, as one of the ‘working girls’ in his underrated masterpiece Street of Shame (1956) and then as the younger trainee geisha who bites her prospective master and falls into disgrace in Gion Festival Music (1953), in which she has a priceless drunk scene which makes me smile even to recall it.
 She’d have other important roles in the fifties, a supporting role in the The Loyal 47 Ronin (1958), both as the younger girl who is persuaded to seduce the young son in Ozu’s Floating Weeds (1959) and in Ichikawa’s Punishment Room (1956) and Goodbye Hello (1959), both regarded as masterworks in her native Japan and infuriatingly unavailable in English friendly editions despite the stature of its director.

 It was in two formative works of another Japanese master criminally shunned in the west that she made her most telling contributuons, however; for Yasuzo Masumura in Blue Sky Maiden (1957) and as the lead in The Most Valuable Wife (1959).
 Both are highly regarded in Japan.
 Both are unavailable with English subtitles.
-It would be a mournful familiar theme that would continue throughout her career.
+It would become a mournfully familiar theme throughout her career.
 Masumura would take Wakao and use her not so much as a muse but as his empress.
 And he, more than any other director, saw in her a burning fire of smouldering eroticism that was, as of yet, unseen in Japanese film.
 She was in Afraid to Die (1960), but it was in the same year’s A False Student (1960) that she made a bigger impact, for those lucky enough to track it down.
-She was again the object of desire in A Lustful Man (1961) but was better in one of Masumura’s masterpieces, A Wife Confesses (1961), one of the key female performances in Japanese film.
+She was again the object of desire in A Lustful Man (1961) but was better in one of Masumura’s masterpieces, A Wife Confesses (1961), one of the key female performances in Japanese film, and then another ignored in the west Stolen Pleasures (1962).
 The eroticism found by Masumura soon got picked up by other directors.
-In Kawashima’s The Graceful Brute (1962), Kimura’s Diary of a Mad Old Man (1962) and Yoshimura’s Niigata Bamboo Doll (1963) she enhanced her reputation still further, but once more one is only left with hints of her greatness; neither is available with English subtitles.
+In Kawashima’s Women are Born Twice (1961) and The Graceful Brute (1962), Kimura’s Diary of a Mad Old Man (1962) and Yoshimura’s Niigata Bamboo Doll (1963) she enhanced her reputation still further, but once more one is only left with hints of her greatness; neither is available with English subtitles.
 She followed up with a supporting role in Ichikawa’s An Actor’s Revenge (1963).

 Calling her a sex goddess may seem somewhat strange when, in actual fact, while she was seen naked on screen, the principal attractions were kept chastely covered up.
 Yet this was part of what made her so elusive, along with her eyes, which drew you in like a black widow to a mate.
 But she, more than any other, began what would become a Japanese tradition, of great performances in what were little more than sexploitation efforts.
 It’s down to her as much as any other, that the tradition of actual performances in pinku and exploitation films of the late sixties and through the seventies and eighties, and the careers of the likes of Junko Miyashita, Naomi Tani and Meiko Kaji, rests.
-She spellbound us, and as with Danielle Darrieux, if her full resume of masterpieces became available to the English speaking world, she will be crowned as one of the greats by a west that has too long ignored her.
+She spellbound us, and as with Yugoslavia’s Milena Dravic, Hungary’s Mari Torocsik, Poland’s Barbara Brylska and India’s Sharmila Tagore, if her full resume of masterpieces became available to the English speaking world, she would be crowned as one of the greats by a west that has too long ignored her.
 I’d have her behind only Takamine, and that should say it all.